-Consumer Directed Attendant Support Services (CDASS) is a Medicaid benefit under the Home and Community Based Services—Elderly, Blind, and Disabled (HCBS-EBD), Community Mental Health Supports (CMHS), and Spinal Cord Injury (SCI) waivers that allow clients to manage their attendant services.
+Consumer Directed Attendant Support Services (CDASS) is a Medicaid benefit under the Home and Community Based Services—Elderly, Blind, and Disabled (HCBS-EBD), Community Mental Health Supports (CMHS), Spinal Cord Injury (SCI), and Brain Injury (BI) waivers that allow clients to manage their attendant services.
 CDASS uses the term attendant, though people use many other terms such as aide, personal care assistant and homemaker.
 In CDASS, you or your authorized representative:

 CDASS Fact Sheet: To view or download a fact sheet describing the CDASS benefit, please click here.

 In CDASS, Medicaid funds are allocated for you to control, instead of paying a home health agency or personal care agency to provide your attendant care.
 Your case manager determines your allocation based on your needs.
 After you or your authorized representative complete training and enroll in the services, you or your authorized representative will be responsible for managing these funds to meet your needs.

 Some important requirements:

 Contact your local Single Entry Point Agency (SEP) and set up an appointment.